NoroffFEU/development-platforms/svelte-case-study.md

 - [Credtis & Refrences](#credits)

 ## Introduction

-Svelte is a javascript compiler, its similar to React, but react uses Virtual DOM and Svelte is a javascript Compiler, both provide a similar component-based architecture -- that means both enable a CDD bottom-up development, and both enable sharing their components between apps, via tools and platforms like [Github](www.github.com).
+Svelte is a javascript compiler, its similar to React, but react uses Virtual DOM and both provide a similar component-based architecture -- that means both enable a CDD bottom-up development, and both enable sharing their components between apps, via tools and platforms like [Github](www.github.com).

+In this study case i will get into how to use it.

 ## Brief History
+[Svelte](https://svelte.dev/) was created by Rich Harris.
+Svelte is a free and open source front end component framework / language, it is not a monolithic JavaScript library imported by applications.
+Instead, it compiles HTML templates to specialized code that manipulates the DOM directly.
+And was initial released / commit `26th November, 2016`.

+- `26th November, 2016` The initial commit to the svelte Github repo.

+- `29th November, 2016` The first stable version 1.0 was lunched.

+- `29th November, 2017` Version 2.0 is released, major performance improvements and a new API for writing components.

+- `5th March, 2018` Version 2.5 is released, with new features like context API and improved TypeScript support.

+- `19th April, 2019` Svelte is written in TypeScript

+- `3th September, 2019` Version 3.0 is released, with a rewritten compiler, improved performance and a new feature like reactive declarations and context API.

+- `22th October, 2020` Svelte Summit, the first virtual confrence dedicated to Svelte took place.

+- `1th December, 2020` SvelteKit was announced in a blog post.

+- `March 2021` SvelteKit entered beta.

+- `December 2022` SvelteKit was released after two years in development.

 ## Features

-Svelte is purely a compiler, that converts your application into ideal JavaScript code when you build your application for production.
+Svelte's template syntax is easy to read and write, and allows you to create dynamic UI elements.

+Svelte can be used for server-side rendering, which can improve the performance and accessibility.

+Svelte provides efficient bundling and code splitting mechanism, which can help to reduce the size of your application and improve performance.

+you can create CSS styles that are scoped to specific components, so they won't interfere with other parts of your application.
+This makes it easier to manage your styles and ensure they only apply where you want them to, without causing conflicts or unintended side effects.

 ## Setup